A Swift Fix for Nuclear Outbursts: Peak-luminosity/Decline-rate Relationship

 In Figure \ref{fig:TDE_BBs}, the most luminous TDEs appear to have flatter slopes near peak, and decay more slowly than the less luminous TDEs, consistent with the relationship presented in \citep{hinkle20a}.
 Given the importance of UV photometry to the bolometric UV/optical lightcurves on which this relationship is based, we re-analyzed this relationship with our updated \swift data.
 Similar to \citet{hinkle20a}, we have bolometrically corrected epochs without \swift UV data using nearby \swift epochs.
 Because the process of bolometrically correcting ground-based data involves heterogeneous data, we do not include the results of these bolometric corrections in Figure \ref{fig:TDE_BBs}, rather only the blackbody fits to the \swift epochs re-analyzed here.

-Some of the objects used for the relationship of \citet{hinkle20a} had \swift data prior to 2017, at which time the UVOT calibrations were correct and thus have not been re-analyzed in this paper.
-For these objects, we use the pre-2017 photometry from \citet{hinkle20a}.
+Some of the objects used for the relationship of \citet{hinkle20a} did not have \swift data near peak and thus have not been re-analyzed in this paper.
 However, for each of the objects that have been re-analyzed in this work, we followed the procedure of \citet{hinkle20a} to place them on the peak-luminosity/decline-rate relationship plot.
 In brief, this includes measuring the peak luminosity and time of peak as well as the decline in log luminosity between the peak and 40 days after peak.
 Using the updated bolometric light curves, we again find that 40 days minimizes the intrinsic scatter in the relationship.
 For complete details on the analysis and uncertainty computations see \citet{hinkle20a}.
-We have also updated the classifications of the sources Gaia19bpt, iPTF16fnl, and ZTF19aapreis.
+We have also updated the classifications of the sources Gaia19bpt, iPTF16fnl, ZTF19aapreis, and iPTF15af based on the improved bolometric corrections.
 Following the procedure of \citet{kelly07}, we fit this relationship with a linear function, and obtain a best fit of

 which is consistent with the result of \citet{hinkle20a}.
-The estimated intrinsic scatter in the peak luminosities of $0.20^{+0.18}_{-0.14}$ dex is significantly decreased from the scatter of $0.29^{+0.23}_{-0.17}$ dex in \citet{hinkle20a}.
-To examine the statistical significance of this correlation, we performed the Kendall tau test and found a moderately strong correlation of $\tau = 0.55$ with a p-value of $2.8 \times 10^{-4}$.
+The estimated intrinsic scatter in the peak luminosities of $0.19^{+0.17}_{-0.13}$ dex is significantly decreased from the scatter of $0.29^{+0.23}_{-0.17}$ dex in \citet{hinkle20a}.
+To examine the statistical significance of this correlation, we performed the Kendall tau test and found a moderately strong correlation of $\tau = 0.46$ with a p-value of $3.3 \times 10^{-3}$.
 We therefore recover the correlation of \citet{hinkle20a} with decreased scatter and higher significance.
 We attribute the reduced scatter to the corrected UV photometry, uniform host subtraction procedures, and consistent distances.